 Luminet Solutions is now offering their first fully managed-hosted telephone system solution.
-Branded “Dimension 10” and located in a Canadian high availability data centre, it’s a fully managed system with features including find-me-follow-me, mobility, call queuing, call recording and free Canada/U.S. long distance calls.
+Branded “Dimension 10” and located in a Canadian high availability data centre, it’s a fully managed system with features including find-me-follow-me, voice over IP, mobility, call queuing, call recording and free Canada/U.S. long distance calls.
 You retain your existing telephone numbers but the telephone company is no longer required (nor are the related costs).

 Hosted Cloud System

 The acronym VoIP is used frequently when referencing business communications, but what does “VoIP” mean and what roles does it play?
 VoIP, or voice over internet protocol, is a means of transmitting voice communications from one point to another that differs from traditional analog or digital telephony protocols.

 Modern VoIP communications exists at different levels.
 When a business is using an on-premise telephone system with IP phones, the telephone sets are talking to the telephone system using VoIP within the office.
 But this does not necessarily mean that the VoIP transmission extends further, since if traditional “Bell”-type lines are being used, the VoIP call will be converted to analog for the ride outside of the office onto the public network.
 However, if IP or SIP lines are being used to connect the telephone system to the public network, then VoIP is in fact the method transmitting the call right through the network.
 Conversely, IP lines may be used in conjunction with a telephone system that has analog or digital telephones connected to it, so in this example the VoIP portion is only from the telephone system outwards.
 The way that IP or SIP lines carry the call to and from the telephone system is via an internet connection as opposed to dedicated telephone wiring.

 With a hosted, cloud-based telephony system (which is in a remote data center), all communications between the telephone set on the desk and the telephone system are handled using VoIP.